 If you don’t cool the stew before adding it to the pot pie, the bottom crust will get too soggy, even if you pre-baked it.

-You can either make your own gluten-free crust, use a mix (Bob’s Red Mill makes a very tasty mix) or purchase a ready-made gluten-free crust.
+You can either make your own gluten-free crust (see my recipe for pie crust), use a mix (Bob’s Red Mill makes a very tasty mix) or purchase a ready-made gluten-free crust.

 Heat your oven to 400 degrees.
 Pre-bake your crust per package directions.
 When cool, add the cooled stew to fill the pie crust.
 Add top layer and bake approximately 40 minutes until pie bubbles and top crust is browned.